 Aguila home prices are not only among the most expensive in Arizona, but Aguila real estate also consistently ranks among the most expensive in America.

-Aguila is a blue-collar town, with 40.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Aguila is generally considered to be a blue-collar town.
+40.38% of the Aguila workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Aguila is a town of sales and office workers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Aguila who work in sales jobs (21.15%), office and administrative support (19.23%), and farm management occupations (19.23%).

 Overall, Aguila’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.